 Career and Civic Engagement offers EAGLElink and the Opportunity List as a resource for employers and community partners to connect with WU students and alumni seeking volunteer experience, internships, part-time jobs, and full-time positions.
 Please note that the presence of job announcements on any website or listserve maintained by Career and Civic Engagement does not indicate an endorsement or recommendation by Winthrop University or CCE.
 We are not responsible for safety, wages, working conditions or other aspects of off-campus employment.
 We can't do a background check of every single posting - so make sure you spend time researching before you apply.

 Scammers create positions that look legitimate; be smart and never make arrangements with an employer that involves you depositing/cashing checks or putting up your own money.
 If an employer EVER asks you to deposit money, send a check or buy something for them - this is a major red flag.
+Should an issue arise that you feel the CCE staff should be aware of, please contact us at 803/323-2141 or email@example.com.
 Check out our Guide to Employer Research and Scams (pdf - 391 kb) to learn more.